pabloambrossi/CLAUDE/G&I/structure-final.md

 ## NARRATIVE ARC (Minto SCQA)
 - **S:** Spain leads Europe in AI adoption (78%).
 Iberian CIOs invest +4.3% more than global.
 AI budgets up +40.8%.
 - **C:** 81% report no P&L impact.
 Only 5% capture value.
 AI Act in 133 days (7% revenue fines).
 Only 36% prepared.
 Competitors productizing.
+- **Q:** What does Alkemy need to do NOW to turn this market gap into a leadership position?
 - **A:** G&I has built market-driven sales machines for both practices.
-Entry under 50K.
-Hybrid human+AI teams.
+Named products, clear pricing, hybrid human+AI teams.
 Quarterly adaptation.
-Innovation applied inside first.
+Already in motion.

 ## KEY LINE (3 Pillars — MECE)
 1. **The market opportunity** — investment flows, value gap, regulation as revenue, competitive whitespace